Emergency Medical Services (EMS)

 This course covers the cardiovascular system and includes anatomy and physiology of the heart, and application and interpretation of EKGs.

-Prerequisite(s): (Application and acceptance into the Paramedic Academy and successful completion of EMS 80) and (EMS 81, Minimum grade C)
+Prerequisite(s): (Application and acceptance into the Paramedic Academy and successful completion of EMS 80 and 81.) and (EMS 81, Minimum grade C)

 Lecture Hours: 63.0; Lab Hours: 54.0